SMALL BUSINESS REORGANIZATION THROUGH BANKRUPTCY

 - Within 90 days of filing, the debtor’s plan is due.

-The bankruptcy process is complicate, but we can guide you through it.
+The bankruptcy process is complicated, but we can guide you through it.
 Set up an appointment to get your questions answered and see if this type of bankruptcy makes sense for your small business.